-The International Seabed Authority (ISA) is the organization through which States Parties to the United Nations Convention on the Law of the Sea (UNCLOS) regulate exploration and exploitation activities in areas beyond national jurisdiction.
-Under UNCLOS, the ISA must ensure effective protection for the marine environment from harmful effects that may arise from DSM activities (reference ISA website).
-The US has not yet ratified UNCLOS, and therefore participates as an "observer" at ISA meetings.
-The ISA manages exploration contracts in beyond national jurisdiction-with exclusion of the Antarctic region, which the Protocol on Environmental Protection governs pursuant to the and is currently developing Antarctic Treaty regulations for mineral resource exploitation.
-Each nation has the ability to regulate seabed mining within their national waters, and DSM proposals are currently being developed in several countries despite the uncertainty in DSM's impacts.
+The International Seabed Authority (ISA) is the organization through which States Parties to the United Nations Convention on the Law of the Sea (UNCLOS) organize and control exploration and exploitation activities in the international seabed area, beyond national jurisdiction.
+Under UNCLOS, the ISA must ensure effective protection for the marine environment from harmful effects that may arise from deep-seabed-related activities within its jurisdiction.
+The U.S. has not yet joined UNCLOS, and therefore participates as an "observer" at ISA meetings.
+The ISA manages exploration contracts in the international seabed area and is currently developing regulations for mineral resource exploitation.
+Each nation has the ability to regulate seabed mining in areas within their national jurisdiction, and DSM licensing and permitting protocols are currently being developed in several countries.